 Lyocell can be mixed with many other fibres, including cotton and wool, and creates a strong, soft and versatile fabric that we use particularly in our denim, T-shirt and dress lines.
 The process to make TENCEL™ Lyocell -of which we sold 13 million garments last year- is particularly efficient, being made with cellulose fibres derived from the pulp of low-energy input, fast-growing, sustainably sourced trees.

 We are members of the Textile Exchange, which promotes recycled polyester and nylon as preferred fibres.
 The recycling process of these raw materials reduces the consumption of natural resources, including energy, oil and water, and significantly cuts down on waste to landfill.
+100% of the polyester we use in our garments will be recycled polyester in 2025.

 - 100% of the water and almost all chemicals can be recycled in the production of TENCEL™ Lyocell